Belmont Stakes: Temporary move to Saratoga

 The New York Racing Association held both the 2024 Belmont Stakes and the 2025 Belmont Stakes at Saratoga Race Course because of ongoing construction and renovations at Belmont Park.
-The purse of the race was increased to US$2 million with the winner receiving $1,200,000.
+The purse of the race was increased to US$2 million, with the winner receiving $1,200,000.
 It was run at a shorter distance of 1+1/4 mi instead of the usual 1+1/2 mi due to the smaller size of the Saratoga dirt track.

 On June 13, 2025, it was announced that the 2026 Belmont Stakes would also be held at Saratoga Race Course.

+The 2026 Belmont Stakes was the final running held at Saratoga Race Course before the race will return to its rebuilt home at Belmont Park in 2027.

+Introduction of Thoroughbred Championship Series

+On August 5, 2026, the NYRA and Churchill Downs Incorporated announced the Thoroughbred Championship Series (TCS), a six-race series for three-year-old thoroughbreds that is set to begin in 2027.
+The Belmont Stakes was designated as the second race of the new series, skipping over the Preakness Stakes in the process.
+The TCS has called the future of the Triple Crown into jeopardy as result.

 Locations

-Over the years the race has been held at the following racetracks:
+Over the years the race has been held at five racetracks in the state of New York: